paula-morales/fluffy-world-server/README.md

 # 🐶🐱Fluffy World Server🐩🦮

-Fluffy World is an application that allows pet owners to search for dog walkers, pet grooming, pet trainers, pet taxi and pet friends near their location.
+Fluffy World is an application that allows pet lovers to search for pet services and pet friends near their location.
 You can find the perfect candidate and be sure that your fluffy friend is in right hands.
 You can contact them by email to ask for more details.

 ## Table of contents: